NickBeeuwsaert/GameBridge/README.md

 README
 ======

 So!
-GameBridge(That's a crappy name, ain't it?) is for mapping a gamepad to a keyboard so you can use the gamepad in a game that doesn't support you gamepad... for *FREE*!
+GameBridge(That's a crappy name, ain't it?) is for mapping a gamepad to a keyboard so you can use the gamepad in a game that doesn't support your gamepad... for *FREE*!

 Config Layout
 =============